Notre-Dame fire: Reactions

-President Macron, postponing a speech to address the yellow vests movement planned for that evening, went to Notre-Dame and gave a brief address there.
-Major religious leaders (Note: Including Pope Francis, Pope Tawadros II of Alexandria, and the President of the Church of Jesus Christ of Latter-day Saints.) and representatives of numerous countries and international organisations (Note: Including Prime Minister of Italy Giuseppe Conte, Queen Elizabeth II of the United Kingdom, Prime Minister of the United Kingdom Theresa May, Minister of Foreign Affairs of Iran Javad Zarif, Chancellor of Germany Angela Merkel, Prime Minister of Spain Pedro Sánchez, Prime Minister of the Netherlands Mark Rutte, President of Portugal Marcelo Rebelo de Sousa, President of Bulgaria Rumen Radev, President of Romania Klaus Iohannis, Prime Minister of Hungary Viktor Orbán, Prime Minister of Greece Alexis Tsipras, Prime Minister of Canada Justin Trudeau, President of the United States Donald Trump, President of the People's Republic of China Xi Jinping, President of Russia Vladimir Putin, President of Israel Reuven Rivlin, King of Bahrain Hamad bin Isa Al Khalifa, Prime Minister of Australia Scott Morrison, King Mohammed VI of Morocco, President of Egypt Abdel Fattah el-Sisi, President of Latvia Raimonds Vējonis, President of Ghana Nana Akufo-Addo, President of Belarus Alexander Lukashenko, President of the Republic of China (Taiwan) Tsai Ing-wen, United Nations Secretary-General António Guterres, President of the European Council Donald Tusk, and President of the European Commission Jean-Claude Juncker.) extended condolences.
+French president Emmanuel Macron, postponing a speech to address the yellow vests movement planned for that evening, went to Notre-Dame and gave a brief address there.
+Major religious leaders (Note: They include Pope Francis, Pope Tawadros II of Alexandria, and the President of the Church of Jesus Christ of Latter-day Saints.) and representatives of numerous countries and international organisations (Note: They include Prime Minister of Italy Giuseppe Conte, Queen Elizabeth II of the United Kingdom, Prime Minister of the United Kingdom Theresa May, Minister of Foreign Affairs of Iran Javad Zarif, Chancellor of Germany Angela Merkel, Prime Minister of Spain Pedro Sánchez, Prime Minister of the Netherlands Mark Rutte, President of Portugal Marcelo Rebelo de Sousa, President of Bulgaria Rumen Radev, President of Romania Klaus Iohannis, Prime Minister of Hungary Viktor Orbán, Prime Minister of Greece Alexis Tsipras, Prime Minister of Canada Justin Trudeau, President of the United States Donald Trump, President of the People's Republic of China Xi Jinping, President of Russia Vladimir Putin, President of Israel Reuven Rivlin, King of Bahrain Hamad bin Isa Al Khalifa, Prime Minister of Australia Scott Morrison, King Mohammed VI of Morocco, President of Egypt Abdel Fattah el-Sisi, President of Latvia Raimonds Vējonis, President of Ghana Nana Akufo-Addo, President of Belarus Alexander Lukashenko, President of the Republic of China (Taiwan) Tsai Ing-wen, United Nations Secretary-General António Guterres, President of the European Council Donald Tusk, and President of the European Commission Jean-Claude Juncker.) extended condolences.

 Through the night of the fire and into the next day, people gathered along the Seine to hold vigils, sing and pray.
 Some commentators found deeper meaning in the fire, linking it with divine judgment or the decline of Western civilisation.

 The following Sunday at Saint-Eustache Church, the Archbishop of Paris, Michel Aupetit, honoured the firefighters with the presentation of a book of scriptures saved from the fire.

 Investigation

-On 16 April, the Paris prosecutor said that there was no evidence of a deliberate act, but the cause of the fire has not been proven yet.
+On 16 April, the Paris prosecutor said that there was no evidence of a deliberate act, but the cause of the fire had not been proven yet.

 The fire has been compared to the similar 1992 Windsor Castle fire and the Uppark fire, among others, and has raised old questions about the safety of similar structures and the techniques used to restore them.

 Renovation presents a fire risk from sparks, short circuits, and heat from welding (roof repairs involved cutting and soldering lead sheets resting on timber).
 Normally, no electrical material is allowed in the roof space because of the extreme fire risk.
 The roof framing was made of very dry timber, often powdery with age.
 After the fire, the architect responsible for fire safety at the cathedral acknowledged that the rate at which fire might spread had been underestimated, and experts said that it was well known that a fire in the roof would be almost impossible to control.